-a.
-Individual Cost Limit.
-The following individual cost limit applies when determining whether to deny home and community-based services or entrance to the waiver to an otherwise eligible individual (select one).
-Please note that a state may have only ONE individual cost limit for the purposes of determining eligibility for the waiver:
+community Cost Limit.
+The following individual cost limit applies when determining whether to deny home and -based services or entrance to the waiver to an otherwise eligible individual ( select one ).
+Please note that a state nly ONE individual cost limit for the purposes of determining eligibility for the waiver: O No Cos st Limit.

-No Cost Limit.
 The state does not apply an individual cost limit.
 Do not complete Item B-2-b or item B-2-c.
 Cost Limit in Excess of Institutional Costs.
-The state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the state.
+The state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the s Complete Items B-2-b and B-2-c. mit specified by the state is (select one) OA level higher than 100% of the institutional average. $\mathbf{S}{\mathbf{j}}$ pecify the percentage: o o ther Sp pecify: eligibl furnish tional Cost Limit.
+Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise e individual when the state reasonably expects that the cost of the home and community-based services ned to that individual would exceed 100% of the cost of the level of care specified for the waiver.
+Complete B-2-b and B-2-c . individ individ dual when the state reasonably expects that the cost of home and community-based services furnished to that dual would exceed the following amount specified by the state that is less than the cost of a level of care led for the waiver. iv the basis of the limit, including evidence that the limit is sufficient to assure the health and welfare of waiver ipants.
 Complete Items B-2-b and B-2-c.

-Application for 1915(c) HCBS Waiver: NC.0132.R07.08 - Nov 01, 2022 (as of Nov 01, 2022)

-The limit specified by the state is (select one)
+The co ost limit specified by the state is (select one): O TI he following dollar amount: S pecify dollar amount: The dollar amount (select one) O Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula:

-A level higher than 100% of the institutional average.

-Specify the percentage:

-Institutional Cost Limit.
-Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete Items B-2-b and B-2-c.

-Cost Limit Lower Than Institutional Costs.
-The state refuses entrance to the waiver to any otherwise qualified individual when the state reasonably expects that the cost of home and community-based services furnished to that individual would exceed the following amount specified by the state that is less than the cost of a level of care specified for the waiver.

-Specify the basis of the limit, including evidence that the limit is sufficient to assure the health and welfare of waiver participants.
-Complete Items B-2-b and B-2-c.

-The following dollar amount: Specify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: Speeny the formula.
-May be adjusted during the period the waiver is in effect.
-The state will submit a waiv amendment to CMS to adjust the dollar amount.
-The following percentage that is less than 100% of the institutional average: Specify percent:
+O May be adjusted during the period the waiver is in effect.
+The state will submit a waive amendment to CMS to adjust the dollar amount.

+O The f ollowing percentage that is less than 100% of the institutional average:

+Speci fy percent:

+O Other :

+Speci fy: